Giardiasis

 Diarrhea is usually a symptom of a gastrointestinal infection.
 It is characterized by excessive excretion of stool with a loose… read more »

-Dysentery: What Is, Causes, Symptoms, Diagnosis, and Prevention
+Malaria: What Is, Causes, Symptoms, and Treatment

 ×